Page not available in Swedish.

 A red deer detected by the animal detection system.
 Photo: Swedish Transport Administration.

-At-grade fauna passages have been built in several countries, but so far in a lower number compared to fauna bridges and fauna underpasses.
+At grade fauna passages are built in several countries, but so far in a lower number compared to fauna bridges and fauna underpasses.
 The results from available studies are contradictory.
 Under what specific circumstances may this this type of wildlife passage be made functional for wildlife and drivers?
-The performance of at-grade fauna passages depends on both animal and human behavior and must be measured in terms of both wildlife connectivity and traffic safety.
+The performance of at grade fauna passages depends on both animal and human behavior and must be measured in terms of both wildlife connectivity and traffic safety.
 Above that, there is a technical component that communicates the presence of wildlife to the driver.
 Thus, several questions remain to be answered.
 To what degree does the functionality depend on technical details of the different components in the system?
 How should the driver be informed about the detected animal?

 A red deer detected by the animal detection system.
 Photo: Swedish Transport Administration.